-What is (liquid) hydrogen?
+What is liquid hydrogen?

 Hydrogen is the lightest gas in the universe.
 Under normal conditions, it is a chemical element with symbol H and atomic number 1, a colorless, odorless, and highly flammable gas.
 The gas does not occur on Earth in isolated form but is part of water.
 Hence, a lack of hydrogen will indeed not become an issue.

 Compared to most other gases, the boiling point of hydrogen is extremely low.
-Only helium with its boiling point at -268.9 centigrade has an even lower boiling point.
+Only helium with its boiling point at -268.9 °C has an even lower boiling point.
 The very low temperature combined with the high flammability of hydrogen makes it a relatively dangerous material.
-Stringent safety measures and advanced infrastructures are thus essential.
+Stringent safety measures and advanced hydrogen infrastructures are thus essential.

-The history of (liquid) hydrogen
+The history of liquid hydrogen